How to Enjoy First-Time Sex on Your Wedding Night (Even When You're Exhausted)

 After a full day of dancing, eating, and approximately twenty-three hugs from relatives you haven't seen since 2019, a shower before bed is just good sense—and also a genuinely lovely way to decompress, transition out of wedding mode, and feel like yourself again before getting physically close to another person.
 Take the shower.
 Brush your teeth.
 Give yourself a few minutes to breathe.

-And pack lube.
-Water-based Love Jelly is the one—body-safe, works with all protection, and makes the entire experience more comfortable in ways that are hard to overstate.
+And pack a quality water-based lubricant is the one—body-safe, works with all protection, and makes the entire experience more comfortable in ways that are hard to overstate.
 Needing lubrication is completely normal at any stage of a sex life; for a first-timer, it's practically the whole game plan.
 If you forget everything else on this list, remember the lube.

 Pro Tip: Forgetting lube on your wedding night is like forgetting sunscreen on a beach holiday—you'll technically survive, but you'll spend the rest of the trip wondering why you did that to yourself.
 Pack it.
 Honestly, pack two.